KrbAlmryde/cs524-Journal/BookVolRen/Notes.md

 Still, why cant we do the same thing but as a volume instead?

-### The Issue with data PreProcessing data  * 02/02/2015
+### The Issue with data PreProcessing data  *02/02/2015*
 Obviously its going to be necessary to preprocess the data in SOME way shape, or form.
 Questions I am asking myself however are having to do with what **types** of preprocessing steps do I want to perform.
 For that matter, what types of NLP analyses should I be doing?
-What do I care about,
+What do I care about and want to preserve, and what can I get rid of?